MochiJump/MochiJump/README.md

 The POM.XLM has not been tested for dependency issues by launching with maven or compiling to a JAR yet

 It need to be incorporated into MochiJump so that the user has the option to select a level from the user made ones on MochiJump.com

+*Note: In order to incorporate this into MochiJump platSetup() in LevelMap.java will need to be altered.
+It is called in getPlat() method which is called twice, once in Mochi.java and once again in DogLogic.java*